RonaldPerez3/Programming_Practice/Ronald-Programs/Chapter-1/Chapter1-2.md

 Each byte is assigned a unique number known as an address.
 The addresses are ordered from lowest to highest.
 A byte is identified by its address, in much the same way a post office box is identified by an address, so that the data stored there can be located.

+I'll continue this after I study for This fridays test!